abhineetraj1/machine-learning-js/Graphs/PlotlyJS/README.md

 # PlotlyJS
-These are somr practised exercised of representing data into graphical form.
+These are some practised exercised of representing data into graphical form using PlotlyJS.

 ## Content